yuanwentian/yuanwentian.github.io/index.md

 ## Research interests

-I believe **interdisplincy** and can be inspired by so many fields, but the main idea is to
+    I believe **interdisciplinary** and can be inspired by so many fields, but the main idea is to
 *   Robotic Manipulation.
 *   Cognitive Science.
 *   Artificial Intelligence.